 While a Deputy Attorney General for the State of New York and Chief of the New York Investor Protection Bureau, Chad helped recover $16.65 billion from Bank of America and $13 billion from JP Morgan Chase for toxic residential mortgage-backed securities (RMBS) devised and sold by those banks.

-Chad has tried cases in federal and state courts, in the Delaware Court of Chancery, and before arbitration tribunals in the United States and abroad.
-He also advises clients about how best to enforce their rights as shareholders outside the United States.
+Chad has successfully tried cases in federal and state courts, in the Delaware Court of Chancery, and in arbitration tribunals in the United States and overseas.
+Chad also advises institutional and other investors about how best to enforce their rights as shareholders in the United States and abroad.

-Harvard Law School, J.D., 1993, cum laude
+Harvard Law School, J.D., cum laude

 - President of the Harvard Law School Forum

-University of Michigan, B.A., 1989, Political Science
+University of Michigan, B.A., Political Science

 - High Distinction